MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Use volume keys for zooming

 Allow the use of the volume keys for zooming in and out.
 Default: _false_.

+## Camera and Images Settings

+### Show camera action

+Show a camera button on the main display (if a camera app is present).
+Default: _on_.

+### Camera app

+Select the camera app to use.
+If your, installed, camera app is not listed, please report this and we will add it to the list.
+Unluckily google does not allow to automatically determine installed camera apps outside of pre-installed ones.
+Default: _System default_.

+### Use the building photo viewer

+If checked the the internal photo viewer will be used, if not checked the app will attempt to use a suitable 3rd party app on your device.
+Default: _on_.

+### Use the MediaStore

+Additionally to the _Pictures_ folder in the Vespucci directory, use Androids MediaStore for accessing photos.
+This will add all photographs in JPEG or HEIF format found via the MediaStore that contain coordinates in their EXIF data to the photo layer.
+Default: _off_.

+### Add images to the MediaStore

+Add images recorded via the camera button (see above) to Androids MediaStore.
+This potentially makes managing the images from an external app easier.
+Default: _off_.

+### Image storage

+Configure online destinations that can be used for storing images.
+Currently Panoramax instances and Wikimedia Commons are supported.

+### Image licence

+Licence to use for uploaded images.
+Currently this is just utilized for the Wikimedia COmmons destination.

 ## Data and Editing Settings